-With only a few weeks to go before the Royal Wedding, details are starting to emerge fast and furious — and it’s about time!
+With less than two weeks to go before the Royal Wedding, details are starting to emerge fast and furious — and it’s about time!

 Previously, what little information we knew was only that the ceremony would be held at St. George’s Chapel in Windsor on Saturday, May 19.

 After a whirlwind courtship, Prince Harry and Meghan Markle — who announced their engagement on Nov.
 27 — left the public on edge for months before finally releasing new details about their Big Day.
 Although, now that our curiosity has been (mostly) satisfied, we’re still dying to catch a sneak peek at Meghan’s dress!
 Alas, still no dice.

 With all the rumours and conjecture out there, it’s hard to keep track of what is actually expected to happen during the ceremony.

 To help separate fact from fiction, we break it down for you, with some quotes and updates pulled from Kensington Palace’s official Twitter feed.

 Wedding Time: “The wedding service will begin at 12 noon at St. George’s Chapel.”

 The bad news?
 That’s bright and early in the morning for us Canadians, so set your alarm clocks for 7 a.m.
 (EST) or 4 a.m.
 (PST) — and don’t forget to steep some tea!
 We’ll all need a little fortification.